This is an old revision of the document!

 The initial kmers (4^k possible) are first changed to keys with an invertible binary matrix.
 The keys are then reduced by a modulus M=2^l, so that they range from [0, M-1], condensing the hash table.
 The remainder 2k-l keys are stored in front of the values.
 Because the keys are condensed, collisions are to be expected for dissimilar keys, so the algorithm uses a reprobe function: i(i+1)/2, where i is the number of reprobes; to resolve them.
 The first key that hashes to a position will store a reprobe value of 1 and following dissimilar keys will go to the next reprobe position and store i+1.
 There is a maximum limit to the number of reprobes, after which the algorithm will write the hash to disk(?) instead of reprobing.

-The other issue is that the value field for the counts has a limited size.
+The algorithm also limits the size of the value field, making use of the fact that the average number of reads is the coverage c.
 When it has filled, it will reprobe and store the higher order bits in the extension.